 Concepts and theories of community, resource access, and governance.
 Practical challenges to CBNRM in contemporary political economy.
 Pre: graduate standing.
 (Cross-listed as PLAN 639)

 Selected physical and human features that represent economic, social, and political life of modern Japan.
 Repeatable with consent of instructor.
 Pre: consent.
 (Cross-listed as ASAN 652)

 Investigation of geographic problems of Melanesia, Micronesia, Polynesia.
 Repeatable with consent of instructor.
 Pre: consent

 The application of geostatistics to estimate spatial dependence to improve soil and regional sampling; provide insight into underlying soil, geographic, and geologic process, and to provide quantitative scaling up of point measurements to fields, regions, and watersheds.
 State-space modeling also will be included.
 A-F only.
 Pre: 388 or ZOOL 631; or consent.
 (Cross-listed as TPSS 680)

-Graduate seminar required of all MA students and recommended for PhD students.
+Graduate seminar required of all department MA students and PhD students.
 Single credit course in which faculty present ongoing research in their fields.
 Pre: consent.
 Co-requisite: 695.

 Survey of tools for evaluating risks to human health from technological and natural hazards.
 Historical and international context of methods.